cs210/cargi-ios/README.md

 - If the feature is fully-working, push to the `master` branch.
 - If the feature has been thoroughly tested and is ready for deployment, push to the `deploy` branch.

-### Other APIs/SDKs
+#### Other APIs/SDKs
 - Maya built an API for finding cheap gas: https://github.com/mayanb/gaspriceapi
-- Nuance SpeechKit for speech recognition and text-to-speech
+- Nuance SpeechKit for speech recognition and text-to-speech.
--

 <!--# Development Milestones:-->
 <!--- [x] Navigation (Apple/Google) to the next event's location -->